Joey (restaurant): Saltlik

+Cactus Club Cafe

+In 2022, the Fuller family bought control of the Cactus Club Cafe.

 Theme

-JOEY Restaurants has a casual fine dining theme.
+Joey Restaurants has a casual fine dining theme.
 Each location is decorated with lighting fixtures, architecture, photos and decorations.
 The design of the restaurant is to cater to the locale and clientele of each restaurant location.
 Each restaurant is said to be custom-designed, catering again, to each location and its atmosphere.
 The ambiance of this restaurant is to be dimly lit.

 Menu

-The restaurant is well known serving globally-inspired foods with a JOEY twist.
+The restaurant is well known serving globally-inspired foods with a Joey twist.
 The menu varies by location to cater to different clientele and locals.
 Appetizers include Chicken Lettuce Wraps, Hibachi Wings, and Korean Cauliflower.
 The restaurant offers a full bar with draft and bottled beers, wine, classic cocktails and non-alcoholic options.
 The lunch and dinner menu remain the same throughout the time the restaurant is open.
-The food menu has offerings such as smalls + sharings, sushi, salads, sandwiches + burgers, mains, steakhouse, and sweets.
+The food menu has offerings such as smalls and sharings, sushi, salads, sandwiches and burgers, mains, steakhouse, and sweets.
 A signature side dish they offer is called Crispy Mashed Potatoes, a take on a spring roll combined with a loaded potato, topped with bacon, green onions, sour cream and cheese.

-JOEY is well known for their Super Drinks, a classic cocktail offering of highballs such as gin and tonic, vodka and soda, or jack and coke with a lemon-lime slushy, called an Iceberg, on top.
+Joey is well known for their Super Drinks, a classic cocktail offering of highballs such as gin and tonic, vodka and soda, or jack and coke with a lemon-lime slushy, called an Iceberg, on top.
 The Super Sonic Gin + Tonic is named after Seattle's SuperSonics basketball team, which is now nonexistent.
-The reason why these drinks are very popular is due to them being automatic double shots.
-Which is why the famous cocktail is called the "Super Drink".

 The menu also offers vegetarian and gluten-wise options.
-There are vegan options that the kitchen can make as well. caloric content and information is available online on the website.
+There are vegan options that the kitchen can make as well.
+Caloric content and information is available online on the website.

 Dress code

-Britt Innes, the Vice President for JOEY Restaurant Group, is responsible for the dress code for the company.
+Britt Innes, the Vice President for Joey Restaurant Group, is responsible for the dress code for the company.
 The dress code revolves around having a neat, polished and consistent appearance, focusing on an all-black outfit.
 Partnered with Aritzia, female front of house staff wear black dresses or a mock-neck top with black pants.
-Male front of house staff wear black jeans and a black tee shirt.
+Male front of house staff wear black jeans and a black tee shirt with a pin that has the employees names.

 Awards

-Joey was consistently recognized as one of the Best Places to Work Best Workplace in Canada for a consecutive nine years from 2010 to 2018.
+Joey was consistently recognized as one of the Best Places to Work Best Workplace in Canada for a consecutive thirteen years from 2010 to 2023.
 The company has also been awarded as one of the Top Employers for Young People.
 According to Forbes, the restaurant dropped off the list in 2019.